Criminal Justice

 Eaton, Marc

-Associate Professor of Sociology, Chair of Sociology and Anthropology Department
+Professor of Sociology, Chair of Sociology, Anthropology Department and Chair of Sociology and Anthropology (Spring 2025 Semester)

 Requirements for a Minor in Criminal Justice